Markup Meaning and Mereology

 here can be solved by replacing the empty element in question with a character string,

 taken for example from an attribute value of the element in question.
-In cases where the
+In cases where

 element occupies or points to a location between characters, we might find a practical

-workaround by letting it apply or point instead to the atom immediately before or after
+workaround by letting it apply or point instead to the atom immediately before or

 the relevant location in our model of the document.